P-p-H-d/mlib/README.md

 ### M-SERIAL-JSON

-This header is for defining an instance supporting import (and export) of a container from (to) to a file in [JSON](https://en.wikipedia.org/wiki/JSON) format.
+This header is for defining an instance  of the serial interface supporting import (and export) of a container from (to) to a file in [JSON](https://en.wikipedia.org/wiki/JSON) format.
 It uses the generic serialization ability of M\*LIB for this purpose, providing a specialization of the serialization for JSON over FILE*.